The Proposed Treaty

 Each State Party undertakes to ban all religious discrimination that:

-a) Exclude individuals or groups of people from holding any positions in the public and private sector.
+Excludes individuals or groups of people from holding any positions in the public and private sector.

-c) Prevent individuals or groups of people from having equal access to judicial and administrative procedures.
+Prevents individuals or groups of people from having equal access to judicial and administrative procedures.

-e) Restrict any legitimate economic or business activities on religious grounds.
+Restricts any legitimate economic or business activities on religious grounds.

-f) Prevent individuals or groups of people from entering any public places, online communities and virtual spaces or taking part in any public activities.
+Prevents individuals or groups of people from entering any public places, online communities and virtual spaces or taking part in any public activities.

-g) Reject any legal testimonies or contributions of individuals or groups of people.
+Rejects any legal testimonies or contributions of individuals or groups of people.